-Primary building entries, including courtyard doors or gates used at multifamily buildings or residential lobbies for mixed use buildings, shall be recessed into entry bays and accented with treatments that add three-dimensional interest to the façades and enhance the sense of entry into the building through one or more of the following treatments:
+Primary building entries shall be recessed into entry bays and accented with treatments that add three-dimensional interest to the façades and enhance the sense of entry into the building through one or more of the following treatments:

-- " Marked by a taller mass above, such as a modest tower or within a volume that protrudes from the rest of the building surface. - " Accented by special architectural elements which may include canopies, overhanging roofs, awnings, and trellises. - " Indicated by a recessed entry or recessed bay in the façade.
+- " Marked by a taller mass above, such as a modest tower or within a volume that protrudes from the rest of the building surface. - " Accented by special architectural elements which may include canopies, overhanging roofs, awnings, and trellises. - " Indicated by a recessed entry or recessed bay in the façade. - " Roofed projection (e.g., porch) or recess that is at least a minimum depth of five feet, measured perpendicular to the façade on which they are located.